kgsantosh770/sendkrypt/README.md

 # SendKrypt

-SendKrypt is a web3 application for sending ethers across crypto wallets.
+SendKrypt is a web3 application for sending ethers across crypto accounts.
 This project is created on the test network and in future it may migrate to mainnet.

 ## Exclusive feature